Sunilabhi/industrial-copper-modeling/README.md

 ## Classification Model Inputs

-Customer ID: Enter the customer ID (numeric).
+Customer ID: Enter the customer ID (numeric).\n
-Country: Select the country where the order originates.
-Selling Price: Enter the selling price of the order.
-Item Type: Select the type of item being ordered.
+Country: Select the country where the order originates.\n Selling Price: Enter the selling price of the order.\n Item Type: Select the type of item being ordered.\n
-Application: Select the application of the item (dropdown from 1 to 100).
+Application: Select the application of the item (dropdown from 1 to 100).\n
-Width: Enter the width of the item.
+Width: Enter the width of the item.\n
 Product Reference: Select the product reference from available options.
 Quantity (tons): Enter the quantity in tons.
 Thickness: Enter the thickness of the item.